 - Boil potatoes.
 Let them cool, then peel and mash them.
 I usually mash the potatoes with my fingers.
 If you like, you can add some salt and mild chili powder to the mashed potatoes.

 - Make the chutneys a day before and store them in the refrigerator.

 - Make sure the yogurt is chilled.

 - Keep 7 puris in a shallow plate with enough space between them so that they are not tightly packed.

 - Add some crumbled puri over them and then the crumbled potato over them.

 - Add some boiled chickpeas next over the puri.
-You can also substitute the chickpeas for sprouts.
+You can also substitute chickpeas for sprouts.

-- Then come the chutneys, first spread the red garlic chutney and then the mint cilantro chutney.
+- Then come the chutneys.
+Spread the red garlic chutney and then the mint cilantro chutney.

 - Add the tamarind chutney a little bit generously for that tangy taste.

 - Then sprinkle chat masala over the top.
-The chat masala would be available in Indian stores near you.
+The chat masala will be available in Indian stores near you.

 - Add the nylon sev generously on top.

 - Garnish the Dahi papdi chat with cilantro and pomegranate seeds

 - Serve immediately and then prep the next plate.